fjzs/MelodyGeneration/README.md

 # Characteristics

 Current characteristics:
-*  Consideration of notes and chords for a single part of a MIDI file
+*  Uses MIDI file as an input
-*  It is not multi-instrumental
+*  It is a single-instrument problem
+*  Dataset comes from the

 Code style.
 I'm not the best programmer, but I follow this rules: